Gaurav Sharma (politician): Allegations of bullying within Parliament

 On 11 August 2022, Sharma wrote an opinion piece for The New Zealand Herald newspaper in which he alleged widespread bullying within Parliament.
 The piece included specific allegations aimed at party whips, party leadership, and the Parliamentary Service.
 The next day, he expanded on these allegations with a Facebook post detailing specific grievances against Labour Whip Duncan Webb, former Whip Kieran McAnulty, and the office of Prime Minister Jacinda Ardern.

 In the following days and weeks, Sharma continued to publish allegations, such as another Facebook post on 15 August, and a further post of 29 August, in which Sharma published a 4,700 word social media post detailing his complaints with the work performance of three former staff members and accused the Parliamentary Service of fabricating information about him.

-As of late October 2022, Sharma had presented little in the way of evidence to back his allegations of bullying and harassment.
+In October 2022, The Spinoff claimed Sharma had presented little in the way of evidence to back his allegations of bullying and harassment.